-1. Framar Power Painter Hair Coloring Brush
+1. The Framar Power Painter Hair Color Brush 2-Pack Set

-It is lauded by hair coloring professionals and amateurs alike as an all-around hair dye brush that is easy to handle and lasts for a very long time.
+It is lauded by hair coloring professionals and amateurs alike as an all-around hair dye brush that is easy to handle and that lasts for a very long time.

 Buy on Amazon